huangm29/SpecAI/README.md

 there are four main componets of SpecAI by design:

 1) Data manager.
-This module handles data collection, transformation, visualization and archiving.
+This module handles data collection, transformation, visualization, archiving and reporting.
 It has three submodules:
    1. Data archiver/retriever.
 This submodule receives data from other modules.
 After some format processing, it sends the data to some external device, for example, Network Attached Storage (NAS) device, for storage and future reference.
-It also provides an API to retrieve the data wanted.
+It also provides an API to for other programs to retrieve data when necessary.
    2. Molecular data preparer.
 This submodule extract molecular data (chemical constitution, geometry, property, etc) from external resources and reform the data according to the requirements of quantum chemistry calculation.
 It also sends the well-prepared molecular data to the archiver module for storage.
    3. Spectrum visualizer.
 This submodule receive spectroscopy simulation results from quantum chemistry calculations and visualize them for human's reference.
 It also send all the generated specta to data archiver.
 2) Job runner.
 This module takes in charge of quantum chemistry calculation job setup, submission, monitoring and final report.
 It has three submodules as the following:
    1. Job preparer.
 This submodule receives calculation requests from upstream control programs.
 It analyzes the requests and asks the molecular data preparer for the corresponding formatted data, then it select a proper external quantum chemistry package as the QC actuator.
    2. QC actuator.
 This submodule is a wrapper of external quantum chemistry packages, which do the actual calculations.
 Now we are planning to support Psi4, NWChem, ORCA and DALTON.
 More quantum chemistry packages will be supported in the future.
    3. Job manager.
 Once the quantum chemistry calculation job is prepared, the job manager submodule submits the job to some external high-performance computing (HPC) system.
 Job manager can also check the job satus and sound alarms when something usual happens.
-When the jobs are done, a final report is generated by the job manager and the calculation results are sent to data archiver.
+When the jobs are done, a final report is generated by the job manager and sent back to upstream programs.
+At the same time, the detailed calculation results are sent to data archiver.
 If the requested spectroscopy signals are simulated by the QC actuator, the simulation results are sent to spectrum visualizer and archiver.
 If a AI modeling job requested, the calculation results are sent to the descriptor generator submodule in the AI modeler module.
 3) Spectroscopy simulator.
 This is one core module of SpecAI which deals with spectroscopy simulation.
 It has two submodules:
    1. Result analyzer.
 If the requested spectroscopy signal has already been simulated by the QC actuator, this submodule simply extract the signal from the output of the calculation.
 For those spectrosopy signals cannot be simulated by any available QC actuator, result analyzer just find the quantities necessary for the signal simulation, such as molecular integrals, molecular orbital energies, dipole or transition dipole moments, etc., and pass these quantities to the next submodule signal simulator.
    2. Signal simulator.
 This submodule makes use of the quantities from result analyzer and run the actual signal simulation.
 The spectroscopy simulation results are sent to spectrum visualizer and data archiver.
 If a AI modeling job requested, the simulation results are sent to the descriptor generator submodule in the AI modeler module.